cancerberoSgx/short-jsdoc/short-jsdoc/README.md

 sayHi: function(user){}
 }}}

-In this situation migrating to jsdocs will imply changing the comments to ```/** */``` syntax and in general cut+paste the existent documentation sentences to the right location.
+In this situation migrating to jsdocs will imply changing the comments to /\*\* \*/ syntax and in general cut+paste the existent documentation sentences to the right location.

 Wouldn't be best if jsdocs annotations could be just written to those existent comments?

 ## Files
-This project includes the following files from js-indentator (maintained in that other project):
+This project includes the following files

-libs/js-indentator/*.js
+html/ folder for a generic html5 application for displaying a project jsdocs.
+Based on jquery,backbone,underscore and bootstrap3

+/src/JsDocMaker.js - the main engine that is based on sprima and underscore.
+It will parse some source code and generate a json object with class information.
+For example, the html5 application will consume this data.

+/src/shortjsdoc.js - a nodejs based application to use in the desktop - just pass it a folder and it will generate a ready to use html5 application and json data showing the project classes.

 ## Project Origins

-Thanks to the project js-indentator I'm now able to parse and define my own jsdocs rules.
-The js-indentator example jsdocgenerator1 was designed with these ideas originally and is working well and simple.What is missed from that is getting the output class information json and rendering all that in a nice html5 application.
+Thanks to the project js-indentator I'm now able to parse and define my own jsdocs rules ad learned a lot.
+The js-indentator example jsdocgenerator1 was designed with these ideas originally and is working well and simple.

+What is missed from that is getting the output class information json and rendering all that in a nice html5 application.
+And of course support the desktop for parsing an entire project.
 This is what this project try to do.

-This project maintains its own js-indentator implementation JsDocMaker.